dev4ox/Fox-Service-Bot/README.md

 Sell ​​your services and products through a telegram bot.

 There is admin functionality, personal accounts for each user and purchase history.
-Implemented import of goods from an excel table.
+Implemented import of catalog from an excel table.
 The work uses a SQLite database.

 Seller telegram bot by dev4ox